top of page

 A bowl of probiotic yogurt topped with fresh berries, representing a healthy addition to a child’s diet.

 Adding a pot of probiotic yogurt to your child’s diet a few times a week is an easy and effective way to lower their risk of developing allergies.
-You don’t need to buy sugary flavored yogurts—plain yogurt with added fruit and a little honey is healthy treat your child will love.
+You don’t need to buy sugary flavored yogurts—plain yogurt with added fruit and a little honey is a healthy treat your child will love.

 Research Insight